 Hospice Ending Lifted Young Mesothelioma Patient

-Less than 36 hours before he died, mesothelioma patient Randy Sloan was sailing across his beloved San Francisco Bay — breeze in his face, sun at his back, and family and friends all around.
+Less than 36 hours before he died, pleural mesothelioma patient Randy Sloan was sailing across his beloved San Francisco Bay — breeze in his face, sun at his back, and family and friends all around.

 He was laughing.